squareda/full-stack-challenge/README.md

 ### 1. Design Labels

-- Add labels to designs (e.g., "new", "personalisable")
+- Add labels to designs (e.g., "new", "customisable")
 - Personalisable should be prioritised over new.
+- New designs are ones created in the last 14 days.
 - Labels should be visible in the UI
 - See current site for visual reference